SepidehHosseinian/SepidehHosseinian/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an ML practitioner with experience in natural language processing and data science.
+I'm an ML practitioner with experience in natural language processing and MlOps.

 - 🔭 I’m currently working on LLM|MLOps.
 - 🌱 I’m currently learning Rust.